What’s the Difference Between an Anoxic vs. Hypoxic Brain Injury?

 - Difficulty seeing

 - Difficulty with fine motor skills

 While the symptoms of a hypoxic brain injury are usually not as severe as the symptoms associated with an anoxic brain injury, both can have such a major impact on a person’s life.
 A Texas brain injury attorney often works with victims of these brain injuries to help them recover damages for the physical and emotional trauma that these injuries have caused.

 Have You or a Loved One Sustained a Brain Injury?
 Thomas J. Henry Law Wants to Help

-When you or a loved one have sustained such a severe brain injury, it is necessary to seek medical advice to find out what types of treatment options may be available to help you get relief from different symptoms.
+When you or a loved one have sustained a severe anoxic or hypoxic brain injury, it is necessary to seek medical advice to find out what types of treatment options may be available to help you get relief from different symptoms.
 In addition to getting help from medical professionals, you should make it a priority to speak to a Texas personal injury attorney.
 At Thomas J. Henry Law, we provide legal advice and representation for injured clients.
 Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
 Be sure to call our office at 866-517-5659 to book your consultation.